 Endometriosis is a common cause of painful period with blood clots.

-Endometriosis means, your endometrium that covers inside of the uterus, is now settled in different parts of your body.
+Endometriosis means tissue similar to the endometrium that covers inside of the uterus is now settled in different parts of your body.
 Commonly, it can be found in the ovary, fallopian tubes, abdomen, vagina, and cervix.
+This tissue still reacts to your hormones each month, which is why pain can be severe.

-Endometriosis is quite common (affecting around 10 percent of women), though, most women will not have symptoms at all.
+Endometriosis is quite common (affecting around 10 percent of women of reproductive age), though some women will not have symptoms at all, while many have significant pain or fertility problems.

 If you have these symptoms, talk to your doctor.
 During your clinic visit, your doctor will clinically examine your abdomen; sometimes a mass may be felt.

-Other tests to help in diagnosis are abdominal ultrasound, laparoscopy, and blood tests.
+Other tests to help in diagnosis are abdominal or transvaginal ultrasound, laparoscopy, and blood tests.

 4. Adenomyosis